 There are specific OSHA provisions for de-isolation and returning a tank to service.
 However, it is necessary to know the definition of “isolation” for tanks.
 The definition provided by OSHA includes:

 There are specific OSHA provisions for de-isolation and returning a tank to service.
-However, it… Click To Tweet
+However, it is necessary to know the definition of isolation for tanks.
+Click To Tweet

 “Isolation” means the process by which a permit space is removed from service and completely protected against the release of energy and material into the space by such means as: blanking or blinding; misaligning or removing sections of lines, pipes, or ducts; a double block and bleed system; lockout or tag out of all sources of energy; or blocking or disconnecting all mechanical linkages.”

 In order to de-isolate and return a tank to service, the tank must be in isolation and have fulfilled all OSHA compliance regulations prior to isolation before it will be considered serviceable.

 The operator and management should begin by implementing Confined Space safety procedures for inspecting an isolated tank to be returned to service, as well as the perimeter around the location of tank.
 Other requirements include:

 - Municipal, state or federal variance to return tank to service

 The Basics of De-isolation and Returning the Tank to Service

 It is of considerable importance to retrieve all prior documentation of degassing procedures, tank inspections, repair and maintenance.

 This is crucial data for a facility operator who has purchased property where a tank is located that has not been in use for a long period of time.
 If the new owner of the property intends to de-isolate and return the tank to service, contact information regarding compliance and maintenance is found on these prior documents.